 5. There’s Zero Respect

 Another sign of a dysfunctional family is a lack of respect.
 This can damage communication, understanding, and emotional health.
-For instance, if one parent keeps ignoring or making the other feel small about their thoughts and feelings, the atmosphere is unfriendly and unfair.
+For instance, if one parent consistently ignores or belittles the other’s thoughts and feelings, the atmosphere becomes unfriendly and unfair.
 This makes the disrespected parents feel bad about themselves and causes anger and fights, making it challenging for the couple to cooperate and help each other.
+According to the Gottman Institute, mutual respect is essential to a stable and happy family dynamic.

 6. There’s Blame Shifting

 In dysfunctional families, the members usually fear and accuse the children of being the source of all problems.
 For instance, a parent may say, “It is my son or daughter’s fault.”
-This leads to more fights within the family, particularly between the parent and child.
-This does not assist the family in comprehending their issues or managing their disagreements.
+This leads to more fights within the family, particularly between parents and children.
+This does not help the family understand their issues or resolve their disagreements.
 Instead, it takes away all hope of change and makes the child feel punished for things beyond their control, thereby isolating them.

 7. There’s No Empathy